davidwolfpaw/macbook-setup/README.md

 ### Set Up Applications

-- Login to Chrome to download and setup extensions
+- Login to Chrome & Firefox to download and setup extensions
 - Login to Dropbox and get files
 - Login to all active Slack teams
 - Make dev files that I use open in Sublime Text (things like .txt, .sh, .json)